 For apparel and jewelry with an heirloom feel, try Bedford Avenue veteran In God We Trust.
 The boutique has a vintage, rustic feel, and sells form-fitting styles from local designers as well as jewelry made by owner Shana Tabor in her Greenpoint studio.
-Further south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the '60s, '70s and '80s, and Pema, a 10-year-old shop that sells cute and reasonably priced clothes, accessories and handbags from smaller labels.
+Farther south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the '60s, '70s and '80s, and Pema, around since 2004 as a vendor for cute and reasonably priced clothes, accessories and handbags from smaller labels.

-Two Pinkyotto locations, hawking trendy and flowy threads, give the thoroughfare a feminine feel, while Fanaberie brings hip, wallet-friendly clothing south of Metropolitan Avenue.
+A Pinkyotto location, hawking trendy and flowy threads, gives the thoroughfare a feminine feel, while Fanaberie brings hip, wallet-friendly clothing south of Metropolitan Avenue.
 Also located in South Williamsburg is Babel Fair, whose gallery-like interior has a minimalist aesthetic and features sleek clothing from a global selection of designers.